aleksei-berezkin/typique/demos/README.md

 ## svelte-progress

-Circular progress with increase / decrease controls.
-Standard Svelte Kit app.
+A circular progress indicator with increase/decrease controls.
+A standard SvelteKit app.

 Features:

-* Importing classnames from a separate file
+- Importing class names from a separate file
-* Nesting and selectors
+- Nesting and selectors
-* Calculating both `<svg>` geometry and its style from same constants
+- Calculating both `<svg>` geometry and its styles from the same constants
-* Keyframes
+- Keyframes

 Code [./svelte-progress](./svelte-progress/)